 I have never had trouble peeling steamed eggs.
 Fill a large saucepan with enough water to reach the bottom of a steamer basket.
 Bring it to a boil and carefully add the eggs to the steamer basket using a long-handled spoon or tongs.

 Cover the pot and steam for 12-15 minutes.
 A single layer of medium eggs will require less time, while a double layer of large eggs will require the most time.
-Remove eggs to icy cold water to stop the cooking process, or let the cold water run directly into the pan for several minutes to cool them down quickly.
+Remove eggs to ice-cold water to stop the cooking process, or run cold water directly into the pan for several minutes to cool them quickly.

 More Egg Recipes